Lion’s Head Meatballs (狮子头)

 Prepare the meatball mixture

 Cut the scallions into sections (save some green parts for garnishing the dish later) and slice the ginger.
-Soak them in 6 tbsp of warm water.
+Soak them in 6 tablespoon of warm water.
 Leave to cool.

 In a bowl, mix minced pork, minced chicken, Shaoxing rice wine, light soy sauce, salt, sugar, sesame oil, egg and cornstarch.
 Stir constantly in one direction while adding the scallion ginger water little by little.